zeek/zeek/script-reference/statements.rst

     documentation of the type casting operator "as").

-.. bro:keyword:: when
+.. zeek:keyword:: when

-    Evaluates a given expression, which must result in a value of type :bro:type:`bool`.
+    Evaluates a given expression, which must result in a value of type :zeek:type:`bool`.
 When the value of the expression becomes available and if the result is true, then a specified statement is executed.

     In the following example, if the expression evaluates to true, then